Back in the team after injury, Chris Cadden says Motherwell head to Aberdeen mindful of the need to win to keep top six hopes alive.

 Motherwell lost out in the SPFL Reserve Cup final at Tynecastle, with two second half goals consigning them to defeat against Hearts.

 Strikes from Lewis Moore and Calumn Morrison did the damage against a young visiting squad, which featured a host of 17-year-old players.

-Coach Maurice Ross said that inexperienced showed on the night in Gorgie
+Coach Maurice Ross said that inexperience showed on the night in Gorgie.

 “We had a very young side out there,” he said.
 “Essentially an Under 18s squad with some first team players.